zahidlatifdev/stacklyzer/backend/README.md

   - Website URL for the technology
   - Additional features and development tools (when available)

+- **Security Features**:

-- **Rate Limiting**: Protects the API from abuse with built-in rate limiting
+  - Rate limiting to protect the API from abuse
+  - Authentication middleware for secure access
+  - Platform-specific token generation

-- **CORS Support**: Enables cross-origin requests for web clients
+- **CORS Support**: Enables cross-origin requests with configurable origins
+- **Error Handling**: Comprehensive error handling with user-friendly messages

 ## 📋 Table of Contents